TheRenegadeCoder/sample-programs/docs/index.md

 layout: default
 ---

+## Sample Programs in Every Language

-## Welcome to Sample Programs in Every Language
+Welcome to Sample Programs in Every Language, a collection of code snippets in as many languages as possible.
+Thanks for taking an interest in our project!

+Currently, our documentation is organized in two ways: by project or by language.
+Feel free to browse the appropriate section for you below.

+## Projects

 Below you'll find a list of all the available projects: